 An American Society of Civil Engineers (ASCE) 41 assessment is a seismic evaluation that identifies the structural deficiencies of the building under seismic loading relative to a performance objective.
 By utilizing the ASCE 41 standardized approach to assess Portland’s URM buildings, we will be able to identify those URM buildings that pose the greatest risk and consistently implement the seismic retrofit policy.
 A structural engineer will use this evaluation to devise a building-specific retrofit strategy to achieve the prescribed seismic performance of both structural and non-structural components of the building.

 How is Portland proposing to help URM building owners implement the policy?

-The proposal suggests the City of Portland work with the Oregon State Legislature to support a program of tax credits for URM building owners, continuing current State funding for school retrofits, extending the implementation timeline for affordable housing retrofits, and establishing an ombudsman to assist building owners in navigating the permitting, financing, and design of retrofits.
+The proposal suggests the City of Portland work with the Oregon State Legislature to support a program to allow local jurisdictions to implement programs to exempt property taxes on buildings undergoing seismic retrofits, continuing current State funding for school retrofits, extending the implementation timeline for affordable housing retrofits, and establishing an ombudsman to assist building owners in navigating the permitting, financing, and design of retrofits.
 The Policy Committee was not able to identify any direct financial subsidies to provide to building owners.